Jahvid Best: Track and field career

 In May 2015, Best ran a 10.262 wind aided 100 meters in preparation for the 2016 USA Track and Field Championships in Eugene, Oregon.
 Best was training for the 2016 Summer Olympics, where he represented Saint Lucia, his father's home country.
 On April 2, 2016, he ran the official qualifying time for the Olympics 10.16 +1.9 at a meet at the University of California, San Diego.
 On July 16, 2016, Best was named to Saint Lucia's 2016 Olympics Track and Field team, where he competed in the 100 meters.
 He was the first former NFL player to participate in the Summer Olympic Games.

 At the 2016 Olympics, Best ran a 10.39 in his heat of the 100 meters and did not advance to the semifinals.

 Coaching career

 Best joined the Cal Bears coaching staff in January 2014.
 Saint Mary's College High School hired him as head coach in 2021.
 Best coached the Saint Mary Panthers to a 3–6 record in 2021 then abruptly quit.
-He is currently the running backs coach for Bishop O'Dowd High School.
+He was also a running backs coach for Bishop O'Dowd High School.

 Personal life

 Best's name is a combination of Jah and the last syllable of his father's name, David.
 His father is originally from St. Lucia and he has one sister named Laurie who attended California State University, Sacramento.

 In January 2014, Best sued the NFL and helmet maker Riddell, claiming the league "was aware of the evidence and the risks associated with repetitive traumatic brain injuries ... but deliberately ignored and actively concealed the information."
 The lawsuit was dismissed in June 2014 without prejudice due to Best's failure to serve the lawsuit.

+As of February 2026, Best is currently serving as a police officer with the San Francisco Police Department.